charles-uno/Bloodlines/03_pcs.md

 At the beginning of each play session, if a player chooses not in increase one of their PC's bloodline scores, that PC instead learns a spell.
 Any PC is able to learn any spell, regardless of what spells they already know, and regardless of what their corresponding bloodline scores are.

 It bears noting that a PC will be most effective in using a spell if their corresponding bloodline score is high.
 Should the GM call for a roll as part of using a Dwarf spell, for example, that roll will always be made with the Dwarf bloodline score.
 This is discussed more fully in the next chapter.

-Players can choose spells from the spell list in the Appendix.
-In addition, GMs are encouraged to write their own spells; the Appendix also includes advive to help in this endeavor.

-Physical wounds indicate bodily injury due to brawls, poisons, weapons, and so on.
-Defeat by physical wounds causes physical incapacitation.
-The PC may (per the GM's discretion) be conscious and able to speak, but they cannot move or defend themselves.
-Given the chance, any NPC can easily kill them.